 Micronutrients: More Than Vitamins and Minerals

-Phytonutrients are active compounds in plants that have been shown to provide benefit to humans when consumed.
-Particularly in the area of disease prevention, phytonutrients show special promise for lowering the risk of health problems.
+So you ask, what is a phytonutrient?
+Phytonutrients are active compounds in plants and algae that have been shown to provide benefit to humans when consumed.
+Particularly in the area of supporting optimal health, phytonutrients show special promise*.
 We know an orange is not only just vitamin C. Oranges contains bioflavonoids, antioxidants, and organic acids that work in synergy with vitamin C in the flesh of the orange itself.
-It is no wonder then, that vitamin C in a whole food environment would be good for us to eat.
+It is no wonder then that vitamin C in a whole food environment would be good for us to eat.
 It is what nature intended.